JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

 ' ========================================================================================
 ' The following example draws a sequence of connected lines.
 ' ========================================================================================
-SUB Example_DrawPolygons (BYVAL hdc AS HDC)
+SUB Example_DrawPolygon (BYVAL hdc AS HDC)

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratios
-   DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
-   DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
    ' // Set the scale transform
-   graphics.ScaleTransform(rxRatio, ryRatio)
+   graphics.ScaleTransformForDpi

    ' // Create a Pen object
    DIM blackPen AS CGpPen = CGpPen(ARGB_BLACK, 3)